AceOfBens/sports-mirror-bot-bsky/README.md

 ## FAQ

-### Does this cost anything?
+### Does this cost anything to make?

 Generally, no. The purpose of pulling from a Mastodon mirror bot instead of directly from the X/Twitter account is because accessing X/Twitter's API is a hassle for several reasons.
 So, that part of it costs nothing.

-However, depending on how many bots you have running through your Github account and how often you schedule them to run, you may hit the monthly limit
+However, depending on how many bots you have running through your Github account and how often you schedule them to run, you may hit [Github Actions' monthly limit](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions).
+Most workflows for this are billed as 1 minute, meaning each time one of these bots run, it counts toward 1 minute of the 2,000 minutes per month you're allowed on a free account.
+Currently I'm paying the $4/month for Github Pro to run @notflyers.bsky.social and @notphillies.bsky.social because I can spare a few bucks a month and I feel it's a worthwhile project.
+If you're looking to make keep a free account, this may factor into how many bots you set up and [how often you schedule the bot to run](https://github.com/AceOfBens/sports-mirror-bot-bsky/blob/main/README.md#-github--workflow--postyml).

 ### I've noticed that [@notflyers.bsky.social](https://bsky.app/profile/notflyers.bsky.social/) often links to a YouTube video from the Philadelphia Flyers' channel.
 Why isn't my bot doing that?